SHOW REPLICA STATUS

 options allow you to connect to many primaries at the same time.

-(or ALL REPLICAS
+ALL REPLICAS

-from MariaDB 10.5.1) gives you a list of all connections to the primary nodes.
+gives you a list of all connections to the primary nodes.

-The rows will be sorted according to Connection_name
+The rows are sorted according to Connection_name

 .